begin with the end in mind

 How do I shoot?
 Typically, it's just me.
 No assistants or stylists (though stylists can be arranged), no equipment carts, no big lights, no huge affair to deal with.
 Under most circumstances, it's me, the subject, one camera, and one lens.
 If you want a friend to come along for moral support, that's fine, too.
 I work almost exclusively with existing light and prefer to shoot in settings familiar to the subject.
 This could be your home, your office, a local park, etc. I typically use a digital camera, but sometimes shoot on film, depending on what the client is looking for.

-I may or may not be the photographer for you
+I may or may not be the RIGHT photographer for you

 Working with a photographer is like working with anyone else you might collaborate with in that not every pairing is going to be a good fit.
-If you consider me to be someone who will come in and focus on environmental portraiture, that's a good start.
-If you see me as someone who you want to emulate another photographer's style, it's best that you hire that photographer instead of me.
+If you like my style and you're considering me to come in and focus on environmental portraiture, that's a good start.
+If you see me as someone who you want to emulate another photographer's style, though, it's best that you hire that photographer instead of me.
 It's important to me that you get images you'll be satisfied with, and if I feel I'm not the right photographer for the job, I'll say so.
 But if you look at my work and like what you see, let's talk about what I might be able to do for you.